AcademicMJS/AcademicMJS/README.md

 Hi, there!
-This is still a construction site :construction_worker:
+This file is under construction. :construction_worker: